 In other words, if your definition of God isn’t big enough to hold whatever you are going through, it means you need to make your definition of God bigger.

 This completely blew my mind.
-Because I can so vividly remember storming out of my parents house at the age of 18, telling them that I didn’t believe in God.
+I can vividly remember storming out of my parent’s house at the age of 18, telling them that I didn’t believe in God.

 I had certainly made my definition of God smaller.
-I just could reconcile my experience with my definition of God.
+I could not reconcile my lived experience with that old definition of God.

-And this brings me back to the 26.
+And this brings me back to Human Design Gate 26.

 I have long held the belief that every shadow is simply unconscious energy “leaking out sideways.”
 All energy lives on a spectrum and, therefore, there is always a conscious (aka light) side.